-Putting away the Christmas decorations can be a real hassle – only made worse by finding broken ornaments or the glitter has chipped off when you pull them back out the following year.
-This year, stop the cycle with these clever ornament storage ideas!
+Putting away the Christmas decorations can be a real hassle – only made worse by finding broken ornaments or the glitter has chipped off when you pull them back out from the tray the following year.
+This year, stop the cycle with these clever Christmas tree and ornament storage ideas!

 Do you find a few more broken ornaments every time you dig them out for the Christmas season?

-Don’t you just hate it when you find some of the glitters on your ornaments has chipped off and you just can’t re-use them?
+Don’t you just hate it when you find some of the glitters on your ornaments have chipped off or some dirt stuck in and you just can’t re-use them?

 It’s so disappointing, especially when you have heirloom ornaments and keepsakes from your kids that mean so much to you.
-I recently pulled out one of my favorite ornaments only to find crucial pieces of it broken.
+I recently pulled out one of my favorite ornaments from the garage only to find crucial pieces of it broken.

-That’s why I’m so glad that other people have figured out lots of clever Christmas ornament storage ideas so that when those ornaments get put away this year, you’ll know they’re well-protected until next Christmas.
+That’s why I’m so glad that other people have figured out lots of clever Christmas ornament storage ideas so that when those ornaments get put away this year in storage containers, you’ll know they’re well-protected until next Christmas.

 Christmas Ornament Storage Ideas To Protect Your Keepsakes